davidjwalling/os/README.md

 ## Progressive Sub-Projects

 CustomOS is provided as a progressive series of sub-projects that incrementally introduce and demonstrate concepts.
+Additional sub-projects may be added from time to time as the project progresses.

 	os.001		A simple boot sector that displays a message. os.002		A boot sector that loads and runs a kernel that displays a message.